 07. Don’t overlook your article structure and text appearance

 When people visit your blog, their decision to read an article deeply depends on the appearance of the text.
 But don’t Google “how to make your articles do a duck face” just yet.
-We are talking about spacing, sub headers, etc. When people review a page, they take a quick glance first (most of the time they will scan the page in an “F” shape).
+We are talking about spacing, sub headers, etc - your blog format.
+When people review a page, they take a quick glance first (most of the time they will scan the page in an “F” shape).
 They won’t start reading your work if they’ll discover they have to cross a 400 word paragraph.
 Dividing the text, placing titles and providing non-verbal information will help readers know if your article will be the perfect companion for the next 15 minutes on the train.

 When people visit your blog, their decision to read an article deeply depends on the appearance of the text.